Overview - Wine & Cooking in the Heart of Chianti and Florence, Tuscany

-Welcome to our 8-Day, 7-Night all-inclusive vacation based in Chianti, consisting of our traditional, small and intimate groups of no more than 18 guests.
+Welcome to our 8-Day, 7-Night all-inclusive vacation based in the Chianti are of Tuscany, consisting of our traditional, small and intimate groups of no more than 18 guests.
 This vacation offers a wonderful mixture of some of the highlights of Central and Southern Tuscany.

-Stroll through the magnificent cities of Florence and Siena, with experiences that relatively few travelers take the time to see.
+Stroll through the magnificent cities of Florence and Siena, with experiences that relatively few travelers ever have.

 We'll have four classes this week.
 Three are half-day cooking classes along with a wine class and pairing with a certified sommelier to teach us the intricacies of the wines of the region.